sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/other.md

 # Other Git repository hosts

 Site admins can sync Git repositories on any Git repository host (by Git clone URL) with Sourcegraph so that users can search and navigate the repositories.
-Use this method only when your repository host is not named as a supported [external service](index.md).
+Use this method only when your repository host is not named as a supported [code host](index.md).

 To connect generic Git host to Sourcegraph: